oberlin-io/lift-lyft/README.md

-# lyft-ride-receipt-scrape
+# Lift Lyft

-## lyft-ride-scrape.js
-Scrapes lyft.com/drive/detail/route/&lt;ride receipt #>/breakdown from devtools.
-Copy and paste script in devtools console.

-## lift-lyft-receipt folder
-Chrome extension version.
+Scrapes the driver's Lyft receipt page and produces it in tabular format for quick copy-paste into spreadsheet.

+Unpack folder into Google Chrome Extensions in Developer mode.